muratk5n/thirdwave/en/README.md

 US probably doesn't care as much about the Kurds of Rojova (NE Syria), but cares more about Shite Assad does not have an easy connection to the now-Shite-majority Iraq.
-Scared of a Iran-Iraq-Syria connectivity towards the Medi?
+Scared of an Iran-Iraq-Syria connectivity towards the Medi?
 The Kurdish areas cut them off nicely...
 There is some SYR-IRQ connection in the SE, and of course US has a base there (Al-Tanf) and the area is conveniently infested with the Sunni